d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

 ## Implementation from Scratch

-Below, we implement a batch normalization layer with ndarrays from scratch:
+Below, we implement a batch normalization layer with `ndarray`s from scratch:

 ```{.python .input  n=72}
 import d2l